Anatomy of rocky planets formed by rapid pebble accretion II. Differentiation by accretion energy and thermal blanketing: ADAP code modules on volatile partitioning

 \subsection{Luminosity carried through atmosphere and envelope}

 We calculate the luminosity transported from the planetary surface through the atmosphere and envelope as

-where $\sigma_{\rm SB}$ is the Stefan-Boltzmann constant, $T_{\rm sur}$ is the temperature of the planetary surface and $T_{\rm atm}$ is the temperature at the bottom of the atmosphere.
+where $\sigma_{\rm SB}$ is the Stefan-Boltzmann constant, $T_{\rm sur}$ is the temperature of the planetary surface, and $T_{\rm atm}$ is the temperature at the bottom of the atmosphere.
 We iterate on this luminosity until the boundary conditions of the protoplanetary disc at the Hill sphere are fulfilled (see Appendix A).
 This approach will nevertheless lead to very high surface temperatures (up to 10,000 K or more).
-This is not realistic, since the critical point of SiO$_2$ is at around 6,000 K above which the magma ocean has no distinct liquid and vapour phases.
-Pebbles would thus not reach the surface and the accretion energy would be released where the pebbles are dissolved higher up the atmosphere; this would prevent burial of the accretion heat and thus reduce the temperature at the surface.
-We therefore multiply the luminosity of the atmosphere+envelope system by a factor of $1+(T_{\rm atm}/T_{\rm atm,max})^{10}$, with $T_{\rm atm}$ denoting the temperature at the bottom of the atmosphere from the iterative solution and $T_{\rm atm,max}=4000\,{\rm K}$ describing a temperature threshold where pebble sublimation in the atmosphere becomes important to take into account.
-This approach prevents the model from reaching unphysically high temperatures at the surface.
+This is not realistic, since the critical point of SiO is approximately 6,600 K \citep{XiaoStixrude2018}, above which the magma ocean has no distinct liquid and vapour phases.
+Pebbles would thus not reach the surface and the accretion energy would be released where the pebbles are dissolved higher up the atmosphere; this will prevent burial of the accretion heat and thus reduce the temperature at the surface.
+We therefore distribute part of the pebble accretion heat at the bottom of the envelope, rather than in the surface layer, when the temperature of the lower atmosphere is above a threshold value of $T_{\rm atm,max}=3{,}000\,{\rm K}$.
+We do not release any silicate vapour in the hydrostatic envelope above the atmosphere \citep{Brouwers+etal2018}; this assumption is valid for the relatively modest temperatures reached in the base of the envelope (see Figure \ref{f:atmosphere_structure_Earth}).